HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/using-static-extensions.md

 Let's say that we have a file called Main.hx with a class called `Main`.
 This means that the module is referred to as `Main`, and that any other class(es) defined in the same class are referred to as `Main.Foo`, `Main.Bar` etc.
-[Here's a Try Haxe example](http://try.haxe.org/#720E5) where the FloatTools class has to be referred to as `Test.FloatTools` because the module name is `Test` (wich means that the filename in this case is Test.hx).
+[Here's a Try Haxe example](http://try.haxe.org/#720E5) where the FloatTools class has to be referred to as `Test.FloatTools` because the module name is `Test` (which means that the filename in this case is Test.hx).